metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 ### The alignment process

 {{< obi obipairing >}} will align the reads following a two-step procedure to increase computation speed.
-The first step aligns the reads using a [FASTA derived algorithm](fasta-like).
+The first step aligns the reads using a [FASTA-derived algorithm](fasta-like).
 Based on results of the first step, a second alignment step is on the overlapping region only using an exact dynamic programming algorithm taking into account sequence quality scores present in the {{% fastq %}} files.
 It is possible to disable this first alignment step at the cost of an increase in the computation time by using the `--exact-mode` option.